TheKaVu/TheKaVu/README.md

 👋 Hi!
-I'm TheKaVu and I mostly do Java stuff nowadays.
-I work around **spigot** and **minecraft** plugin development.
+I'm TheKaVu and I am an aspiring C# developer.
+As for now I've been writing games (rather bits of games) which although unfinished, have a good-quality code.

-Even though I don't have many repositories published and my join date is relatively early I do have some decent amounts of experience in coding (*3+ years*), mainly in objective one.
-Nevertheless I'm still learning.
-If it comes to github I'm getting in quickly, but surely I still lack some knowledge.
+Even though I don't have many repositories published I do have some decent amount of experience in coding (*5 years*), mainly in objective one.

-I am an opened person!
-If you are looking for any companion or coding geek I can assure you that I am definitely one!
-If you need a homie to colaborate with and do some nasty coding - I am waiting.

-My discord: KaVu#2538
+My discord: KaVu#thekavu

+Main languages:
+- C# semi-advanced
+- Java intermediate
+- SQL intermediate

 I communicate in:
 - 🇵🇱 Polish (*Native*)
-- 🇬🇧 English (*B2+*)
+- 🇬🇧 English (*C1* certificated)

----
-👉 Currently I'm working on: **[GameAPI](https://github.com/TheKaVu/GameAPI)**